saltyrtc/saltyrtc-meta/Protocol.md

 In case this is the first message received from the sending peer, the
 peer:

-* MUST check that the sequence number is `0`, and
+* MUST check that the overflow number is `0` (or the leading 16 bits of the combined sequence number are `0`, in code:
+  `(csn & 0xffff00000000) >> 32 == 0`) and,
 * if the peer has already sent a message to the sender, MUST check that the sender's cookie is different than its own cookie, and
-* MUST store cookie and overflow number for checks on further messages.
+* MUST store cookie, overflow number and sequence number (or the combined sequence number) for checks on further messages.

 Afterwards, a peer MUST check that the 16 byte cookie of the sender has not changed.
-Furthermore, the peer MUST check that:
+If the peer does not make use of the combined sequence number it does the following checks:

-* in case incrementing the sequence number would not overflow that number, the sequence number MUST have been incremented and the overflow number MUST remain the same.
+* In case incrementing the sequence number would not overflow that number, the sequence number MUST be incremented by `1` and the overflow number MUST remain the same.
-* in case incrementing the sequence number would overflow, the sequence number MUST be `0` and the overflow number MUST be increased by one modulus 65535.
+* In case incrementing the sequence number would overflow, the sequence number MUST be `0` and the overflow number MUST be increased by `1`.
+* The overflow number SHALL NOT reset to `0` if it was greater than `0` before.

+In case that the peer does make use of the combined sequence number, it MUST check that the combined sequence number has not reset to `0` if it was greater than `0` before.

 In case that any check fails, the peer MUST close the connection with a close code of `3001` (*Protocol Error*) unless otherwise stated.